-NOTE : The Airport operator announced that a new subsidiary company 'Munich Airport International' will be operating by early 2017 - intended to centralize its international activities of airport management and consultancy.
+The new subsidiary company 'Munich Airport International' centralized its international activities of airport management and consultancy.

 MUC Airport is located inside of three municipalities, Oberding, Hallbergmoos & Marzling, and is 18 miles northeast of Munich (25 minutes from city center) - accessible via Autobahn A-92 and A-9.

-With two very long runways and an estimated 39 million passengers a year, Munich International Airport is served by a large number of major & minor, regular and low-cost airlines, offering direct and connecting flights to all points of the globe - as well as by seasonal charters to popular vacation destinations.
+With two very long runways and 42.3M passengers in 2016, Munich International Airport is served by a large number of major & minor, regular and low-cost airlines, offering direct and connecting flights to all points of the globe - as well as by seasonal charters to popular vacation destinations.

-New Airport hotel 'Hilton at Munich Airport' with 389 rooms and direct terminal access can be recognized by its glass atrium in the center.
+The on-Airport hotel 'Hilton at Munich Airport' with 551 rooms and direct terminal access can be recognized by its glass atrium in the center.
 It offers conference & business facilities covering over 20 meeting rooms, a fitness area, swimming pool, whirlpool, steam bath & sauna, as well as dining options and Nightflight Bar.
-Currently it is under expansion at its eastern wing, adding 162 more rooms - to be completed early 2017.

-Munich Airport has two passenger terminals - T1 & T2 (with new T2 Satellite) and the MAC (Munich Airport Center).
+Munich Airport has two passenger terminals - T1 & T2 (with new T2 Midfield Satellite) and the MAC (Munich Airport Center).
 For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for ground transportation open ‘Ground Transportation: /Buses & Trains.